 Ceramic materials have become viable—even better—replacements for conventional metallic armor plates on tanks, personnel carriers and other armored vehicles.
 They not only resist penetration by most explosive projectiles encountered on a battlefield, but provide considerable weight savings, which in turn increase the agility and maneuverability of these multi-ton platforms.
 Ceramic plates, however, have one significant problem: weakness in the adhesive bond that connects them to their ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Ceramic Materials Supplant Conventional Armor Plates".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Ceramic Materials Supplant Conventional Armor Plates".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.